Atlantean Kodex: The Golden Bough and The White Goddess (2010–present)

 Atlantean Kodex signed to the Italian label Cruz del Sur Music.
 In 2010, the debut album The Golden Bough was released.
 The title comes from the book The Golden Bough of the Scottish anthropologist James George Frazer, who believed that all European religions evolved from the magical thinking of the Stone Age people.
 He considered magic to be the root of religions.

 The album became album of the month in the magazine Rock Hard, as well as in the Heavy oder was? magazine and in the Greek Metal Hammer.
 In the annual polls of the online communities of Sacred Metal and Rock Hard, The Golden Bough won in the category "Album of the Year".
 In 2011, Atlantean Kodex played at the Rock Hard Festival, in 2012 they were confirmed for the Bang Your Head!!! festival, but had to cancel their performance; however, in 2014 they played the festival.

 The second album The White Goddess was published on 4 October 2013 and received positive reviews again in the press.
 It entered the German charts at number 65.

 Musical style

 Atlantean Kodex was founded by Manuel Trummer to create an alternative to modern metal.
 Key influences were old Manowar and Bathory.
 The band plays epic heavy metal based on doom metal, which was described as a mixture of Candlemass and Solitude Aeturnus with Manowar, Iced Earth, Bathory or Solstice.
 Another influence is the hard rock of the 1970s, like Uriah Heep or Rainbow.

 For the lyrics Trummer was inspired by ancient European mythology, writers such as H.P.
 Lovecraft, Robert E. Howard or Carl Amery as well as Bavarian culture.
-The musicians are considered to be advocates of analogue recording techniques and have spoken out repeatedly in interviews accordingly.
+The musicians are considered to be advocates of analog recording techniques and have spoken out repeatedly in interviews accordingly.